The Columban Way

 Established in 1907, Borris Golf Club is one of the oldest clubs in Ireland and this is reflected in its mature parkland course.
 The breath-taking scenery of the surrounding countryside combined with the strategic design of the course, ensure that all who visit, always return!
 Spectacular views of Borris House, Mount Leinster and the famous Borris Viaduct can be enjoyed from the course.

-OPENING TIMES: Daylight hours, year-round.
+Type of Course: 9 hole parkland – 6,221 yards (5,689 metres) – Par 70.
+SSS 69.
+Opening Times: Daylight hours, year-round.
 The clubhouse bar is open from 12pm – 9.30pm each day (restricted hours during winter months).
 Light meals served.
-HIRE SERVICES: Caddy car and buggy hire.
+Hire Services: Caddy car and buggy hire.

 T: (+353) 059 9773310